ringecosystem/collaboration/grant/projects/offchain-subnames.md

 #### Tasks:

+1. Configure the contracts to support "darwinia.eth" domain.
+2. Deploy contracts to Darwinia Crab.
+3. Deploy the offchain gateway for Darwinia Crab.
+4. An indexer for syncing the subname list from Darwinia Crab.
-1. Implement the subname list page.
+5. Implement the subname list page.
-2. Support primary domain name.
+6. Support primary domain name.
-3. Support transfer subname.
+7. Support transfer subname.
-4. An indexer for syncing the subname list from Darwinia Koi.

 Deliverables:

 - The UI source code.
+- A deployed gateway service targetting Darwinia Crab.
-- A deployed subnames indexer.
+- A deployed subnames indexer for Darwinia Crab.

-** Note: this milestone is on going. **

 ### Milestone 3